-- The methods used to analyse the environment are known as environmental scanning techniques. - Environmental scanning involves collecting information from a range of sources: government statistics, newspapers and magazines, internet sites, specialist research and consulting agencies, demographic analysis, market research, focus groups. - There are three major trends affecting most organizations: technology, globalization, and demographics.
+- Environmental scanning involves collecting information from a range of sources: government statistics, newspapers and magazines, internet sites, specialist research and consulting agencies, demographic analysis, market research, focus groups. - There are three major trends affecting most organizations: technology, globalization, and demographics.

 - Technology affects organizational behaviour in many ways, and on many levels.
-Technological developments influence the design and nature of products and services, corporate strategies, modes of communications and information exchange, and the dayto-day work of individuals. - Expertise in making technologically sophisticated products has moved to developing countries with lower labour costs, raising concerns that the developed economies which invented those products have become unnecessarily dependent on their overseas manufacturers.
+Technological developments influence the design and nature of products and services, corporate strategies, modes of communications and information exchange, and the day-to-day work of individuals. - Expertise in making technologically sophisticated products has moved to developing countries with lower labour costs, raising concerns that the developed economies which invented those products have become unnecessarily dependent on their overseas manufacturers.